YogiBear52/Standards/Methodology/Dev/DevelopmentCicle/PiplineGate.md

 - Most of the CI tools are working in a master-slave architecture
   - The slave agent will run all your pipeline commands
   - Make sure to install all needed dependencies and the specific version you need (NodeJs, .Net Core SDK, Git client..)
+    - Add these dependencies to your source control
   - Most CI tools will let you run the agent on a container
     - Prefer this option, as with containers you easily build your agent container based on read-made containers
-    - You can even use a different containers for different steps.
+    - You can even use a different container for different steps.

 ## Static Code Analysis

-The first stage of the pipeline is to run all analysis we want on our code, which doesn't require to execute the code
+The first stage of the pipeline is to run all analysis we want on our code, which don't require code execution

 - Linter
   - Eslint (Tslint is dead)